 Ohio Revised Code Section 3105.171 is the Ohio Statute that addresses the division of property and distinguishes between what is considered to be marital property and what is considered to be separate property.

 Section 3105.171 of the Ohio Revised Code is extremely difficult to interpret.
 For example, some people bring assets with them into a marriage.
 As long as those assets and their values can be proved to be separate property, that property will remain the property of the person who brought it into the marriage.

-The key to this aspect of Ohio Law is that a person who is requesting that a particular asset should be deemed a separate non-marital property must be able to prove it at the time of trial by being able to trace through the documentation that established the property as non-marital.
-A further complication is when separate property is brought into the marriage but during the length of the marriage, the separate property became marital property through co-mingling of the assets.
+The key to this aspect of Ohio Law is that a person requesting that a particular asset be deemed a separate non-marital property must be able to prove it at the time of trial by being able to trace through the documentation that established the property as non-marital.
+A further complication is when separate property is brought into the marriage.
+Still, during the length of the marriage, the separate property became marital property through co-mingling of the assets.

-If the Court feels that either spouse has engaged in financial misconduct during the course of the divorce litigation, the offending spouse could be ordered to pay more than 50 percent of the marital assets as punishment for the misconduct.
+If the Court feels that either spouse has engaged in financial misconduct during the divorce litigation, the offending spouse could be ordered to pay more than 50 percent of the marital assets as punishment for the misconduct.

 - Any property that the couple obtained together during the marriage is divided 50/50;

 - In a short-term marriage, separate property that was brought into the marriage will go back to whoever brought it into the marriage;

 - In a more lengthy marriage, even separate property that one individual brought in may still be considered marital property and divided 50/50.

 - If you keep the property and money is still owed on it, you pay for those liabilities.